Euro zone crisis distracts summit from poor nations' needs

-LOS CABOS, Mexico (Reuters) - Anti-poverty groups complained on Tuesday that Europe’s troubles hijacked the G20 development agenda and pushed into the background its work on addressing poverty and food shortages in the world’s poorest regions.
+LOS CABOS, Mexico, June 19 (Reuters) - Anti-poverty groups complained on Tuesday that Europe’s troubles hijacked the G20 development agenda and pushed into the background its work on addressing poverty and food shortages in the world’s poorest regions.

 There are concerns the intractable European crisis will hit developing countries, whose budgets are already stretched from dealing with the global financial turmoil in 2008-2009 and a food price crisis that resulted in slowing in demand for their products.